Overall Score 6.5 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings refer to the rating of protection given by an enclosure, against solids and water.
-In the format of IPXX, 'X' represents a number The first value means protection against solids say dust, followed by the one that refers to resistance against liquids (sweat).
+IP ratings is the rank of protection given by an enclosure, against solids and liquids.
+In the format of IPXX, 'X' represents a number The first value of the IP rating means protection against solids such as dust, while the second refers to resistance against liquids (water).

 no data available to specify a protection rating